Satellite-im/warp-docs/constellation/examples.md

 // ...
 ```

-This will return a true if the directory we created exist.
+This will return a true if the directory we created exists.
-Lastly you may want to get the directory later.
+Lastly, you may want to get the directory later.
 We can easily do that using the example below.

 ```rust
 // ...
 let my_test_dir = directory.get_item("Sub Directory")?;
 ```

-If you want to obtain a mutable reference of directory we can do the following
+If you want to obtain a mutable reference of the directory we can do the following

 ```rust
 let mut my_test_dir = directory.get_item_mut("Sub Directory")?;
 ```

-Removing a directory will remove the contense of the directory as well as the directory itself.
+Removing a directory will remove the content of the directory as well as the directory itself.
 You can delete a directory using the example below.

 ```rust
 directory.remove_item("Sub Directory")?;